 1) Educate yourself about the oil and gas industry.

 Get to know the health, environmental and political implications of sticking with fossil fuels long term.
 Trust me, there’s a lot worth knowing.
+Pick up a book on environmental issues, or watch a documentary.

 2) Avoid purchasing plastics.